ayushmanbt/o-buddy-release/README.md

-# o-buddy-release
+# O'Buddy release
-This repository has the release build of o'buddy
+This repository has the release build of o'buddy the app used for Adamas University SOET orientation